Did you like our previous blog about domain hijacking? Let’s see if you know all the HTTP codes now.

 422 Unprocessable Entity: The request was well-formed but was unable to be followed due to semantic errors.

-501 Not Implemented: The server either does not recognize the request method or it lacks the ability to fulfill the request.
+501 Not Implemented: The server either does not recognize the request method or lacks the ability to fulfill the request.

 503 Service Unavailable: The server is currently overloaded or down for maintenance.